What is an Expat Tax Advisor?

 - Penalties for Late Filing: Failure to file can result in penalties, interest, or potential passport revocation.

-- Risk of FBAR Noncompliance: Not filing FBAR can lead to significant penalties, especially for large account balances.
+- Risk of FBAR Noncompliances: Not filing FBAR can lead to significant penalties, especially for large account balances.

-- Loss of Benefits: Missing deadlines may lead to forfeiting expat benefits like FEIE or Foreign Tax Credit.
+- Loss of Benefits: Meeting deadlines is essential to keep expat benefits such as FEIE and the Foreign Tax Credit.

 Our Services

-- FBAR and FATCA Compliance: Assistance with foreign account reporting requirements, including FBAR (FinCEN Form 114) and FATCA (Form 8938).
+- FBAR and FATCA Compliance: Help with foreign account reporting obligations, such as FBAR (FinCEN Form 114) and FATCA (Form 8938).

-- State Tax Considerations: Help with understanding and fulfilling any state tax obligations.
+- State Tax Assistance: Help with understanding and fulfilling any state tax obligations.

 Conclusion